lizadaly/a-letter-groove/README.md

 # A Letter Groove

+A project for NaNoGenMo 2022 to produce cut pages in the style of artists' books.

-Given a URL of an IIIF manifest pointing at a series of scanned book pages, produce a new book that cuts out words revealing the pages beneath.
+Given a URL of an <a href="https://iiif.io/get-started/how-iiif-works/">IIIF manifest</a> pointing at a series of scanned book pages, produce a new book that cuts out words revealing the pages beneath.
+(IIIF is an API and data format for describing image sequences for use in academia and research, and can be applied to individual documents, maps, books, or ephemera.)

+![examples/the-life-of-samuel-johnson-6.webp]
+![examples/screenshot-16.webp]
+![examples/menagerie1.webp]
+![examples/flowers1.webp]
+![examples/dickenson1.webp]

 The webapp can be used directly to view page output at https://lizadaly.github.io/a-letter-groove/.
+I have only tried this with Harvard's IIIF content and server so your mileage may vary with other sources.

+The "official" NaNoGenMo entry is 99 pages produced from [Boswell's Life of Johnson](https://lizadaly.com/projects/a-letter-groove/boswells-life-of-johnson.pdf) (307MB PDF). <i>Boswell, James, 1740-1795.
+Boswell's Life of Johnson, extra-illustrated, 1464-1897.
+MS Hyde 76, vol. 2, pt.
+1. Houghton Library, Harvard University, Cambridge Mass.</i>

+The title comes from output produced when cutting up an edition of [Emily Dickenson's poetry](https://lizadaly.com/projects/a-letter-groove/emily-dickenson-poems.pdf) (185MB PDF).

 # Local usage